Animals in video games: Use as protagonists

 Claire, the protagonist of A Short Hike (2019), is an anthropomorphic bird, and can glide across areas.

 Historically, most games featuring animals as protagonists anthropomorphized them with human-like behavior and speech, with Crash Bandicoot and Sonic the Hedgehog being famous examples.
 The stories of such games typically play out like those of human characters.
 A shapeshifting main character can allow for a compromise between human and animal gameplay, as shown in such games as The Legend of Zelda: Twilight Princess (2006) or Divinity II (2009).

 Some games feature animals with realistic appearances but unrealistic behavior.
-A lot of them feature dogs or cats as the main character, but other animals get starring roles as well.
+Many of them feature dogs or cats as the main character, but other animals get starring roles as well.
 These animals include deer, wolves, sharks, and foxes.
 Examples of this type of animal game include Goat Simulator and Catlateral Damage.

 However, a smaller group of games feature animals that exhibit relatively realistic behavior, including Stray (2022), a post-apocalyptic game about a cat that becomes lost in an abandoned city.
 These games often require significant attention to detail so that players are fully immersed.